 Before blow drying your hair, apply a little volumising spray and tip your head upside down.
 By drying your hair like this, you can create healthy, thick-looking locks.
 Remember to keep the heat setting down to avoid too much hair damage.

 This is a guest post written and contributed by Brit blogger Zoe.
 A beauty junkie, Zoe loves to experiment with make-up, especially foundations, BB creams and other base products.
+She also writes about beauty tips, skin-health, and wellness.
 Feel free to tweet your thoughts on this post to @bloggingstyle.